mikebando/mikebando/README.md

 - 👋 Hi, I’m @mikebando
 - 👀 I’m interested in learning Python as much as possible
-- 🌱 I’m currently learning Python + how to use GitHub
+- 🌱 Currently learning Python + how to use GitHub
 - 💞️ I’m looking to collaborate on anything but I'd need to be more advanced though
 - 📫 How to reach me - email: bando.michal@gmail.com